 - Thoroughly wash the skin with water after shaving, and moisturize after to keep the skin soft and hydrated.
 This minimises the chance of ingrown hairs.

 - A popular myth is that shaving makes the hairs grow back thicker, which isn’t accurate at all.
 Shaving only removes hair at the surface of the skin.
 The sharp edge caused by shaving the hair creates the rough “stubble” you can feel on your legs or armpits.

-- As girls reach their teen years, hormone changes may causes hair to darken on the legs and under arms, prompting a desire to start shaving.
-Many girls become self conscious about the change in their appearance and arrival of more body hair.
+- As girls reach their teen years, hormone changes may cause hair to darken on the legs and under arms, prompting a desire to start shaving.
+Many girls become self-conscious about the change in their appearance and the arrival of more body hair.